Legionnaires' outbreak kills 4 in Portugal, over 160 ill

 People already in poor health are the most vulnerable.

-The world's largest outbreak of Legionnaires' disease happened in 2001 in neighbouring Spain, where it killed six people and around 450 cases have been confirmed.
+The world's largest outbreak of Legionnaires' disease happened in 2001 in neighboring Spain, where it killed six people and around 450 cases have been confirmed.

 The illness is named after a 1976 outbreak at an American Legion convention in Philadelphia.